kubernetes/community/elections/committee-conflict-of-interest.md

 - Standing Steering or CoCC members must have served on their committee for a period of twelve (12) months to be considered eligible for candidacy in the other committee's election
-- Kubernetes Community members who have recently vacated a seat on either Steering or CoCC will be ineligible for candidacy for a period of three (3) months
+- Kubernetes Community members who have recently voluntarily vacated a seat on either Steering or CoCC without serving the complete term will be ineligible for candidacy for a period of three (3) months

 Should this conflict of interest arise in a manner that cannot be resolved by